 MEET THE COUNTRY DIRECTOR – DR GHAZI MUSTAFA

 What is it like working for SPANA in Jordan?

-I have treated many different kinds of animals and as vet I feel so happy when I see animals recovering after an operation.
-If an animal requires surgery then it is because they have really got to stage where they are very sick.
+I have treated many different kinds of animals and as a vet I feel so happy when I see animals recovering after an operation.
+If an animal requires surgery then it is because they have really got to the stage where they are very sick.
 When they recover I feel incredibly satisfied and happy.
 Without SPANA providing all the facilities and the medicine then it would be impossible for us to help these animals.

 What has been a memorable experience whilst working for SPANA?

 Years ago as I used to leave my house to go to work, my children would notice me going.
 One day my oldest child, my daughter, decided she would like to join me.
 After that she wanted to come back every day to help the animals.
 When she was younger she had always said that she wanted to be a dentist, but the effect of seeing these animals in need meant that after she finished school she actually decided to become a vet.
 I’m so happy that the younger generations are moving into careers that improve animal welfare, and I hope that my daughter will continue to help animals for many years to come.

 The Jordanian desert is incredibly beautiful.
 You have to see it to believe it as it’s like another planet.
 In the summer the night sky looks amazing.
 If you are very lucky you will be able to see so many wonderful creatures in the desert, including the camels that SPANA helps to treat.

 There are many animals that migrate over Jordan to Africa so we get to see them during the year as well.
 Of course I have to mention our ancient cities such as the one at Petra; it is a World Heritage Site that is a very important part of human history and culture